basisjs/basisjs/README.md

 ## If you have a question

-Use [Google groups](https://groups.google.com/forum/#!forum/basisjs) or [Google+](https://plus.google.com/communities/102581433209953312275) for ask your questions.
-You also could use GitHub [Issues](https://github.com/basisjs/basisjs/issues) as an option.
+Use GitHub [Issues](https://github.com/basisjs/basisjs/issues) for ask your questions.
+[Google groups](https://groups.google.com/forum/#!forum/basisjs) or [Google+](https://plus.google.com/communities/102581433209953312275) is also an option.

-If those channels are not suitable for you, please feel free to contact us at `contact@basisjs.com`.